Formation of hot Jupiters through disk migration and evolving stellar tides: Hot-Jupiter pile-up on a linear distance scale

-The histogram of the observed hot Jupiter pile-up in Fig.~\ref{fig:exoplanets} is shown on a logarithmically scaled abscissa with constant bin width of 0.01\,AU.
+The histogram of the observed hot-Jupiter pile-up in Fig.~\ref{fig:exoplanets} is shown on a logarithmically scaled abscissa with constant bin width of 0.01\,AU.
 In this representation, bins appear wider in close-in orbits and thinner in more distant orbits.
-As a consequence, the proposed hot Jupiter pile-up could simply be a binning artefact.
+As a consequence, the proposed hot-Jupiter pile-up could simply be a binning artefact.

 Figure~\ref{fig:exoplanets_lin} shows the same data as Fig.~\ref{fig:exoplanets} and again on a logarithmically scaled abscissa, but now using a logarithmic bin width as well.
 In this representation, the bins appear to have constant width in the plot, although the effective bin width really depends on the semimajor axis.
 Near the pile-up at 0.05\,AU, for example, the bin width is about 0.002\,AU, whereas near 1\,AU the bin width is roughly 0.05\,AU.